-Influenza injections and FluMist are now covered for current students at the River Falls Medical Clinic (call 715/425-6701 to schedule an appointment).
+Influenza injections and FluMist are now covered for current students at the Vibrant Health Family Clinics in River Falls (formerly River Falls Medical Clinic) (call 715/425-6701 to schedule an appointment).
 For more information, contact Student Health and Counseling Services at 715/425-3293.

 Certain immunizations are necessary for students to be protected while at college.
 Students should check their immunization histories and update any needed vaccines.
 All students should carry their immunization records with them while at college since they may need to show proof of immunization.
 See below for more information about recommended vaccinations and how to obtain them if needed.

 Wisconsin colleges and universities are required by state statute to provide all enrolled students each year detailed information about meningococcal disease and hepatitis B and the availability and effectiveness of vaccines against these diseases.
 (See below for this information.)
 Colleges and universities must also ensure that each student living in a residence hall affirms that he or she has received this information, and if the student has been vaccinated against either disease, provides the date(s) of vaccination(s).

 To locate your immunization records if you are from Wisconsin or Minnesota:

 Minnesota Immunization Registry (MIIC): http://www.health.state.mn.us/divs/idepc/immunize/registry/immrecords.html#check (Call Minnesota Department of Health MIIC Help Desk at 651-201-5503 or 800-657-3970)